unexist/blog/_drafts/logging-vs-tracing.md

 ## Tell a Domainstory

-In this post I want to demonstrate the difference of [logging][] and [tracing][], so we are going to use a totally contrived example with needless complexity, just to prove my point.
-I hadn't had time to start with a post about [Domain Storytelling][], but I think this format is well-suited to give an overview about what is supposed to happen:
+In this post I want to demonstrate the difference between [logging][] and [tracing][], so we are going to use a totally contrived example with needless complexity, just to prove my point.
+I hadn't had time to start with a post about [Domain Storytelling][], but I think this format is well-suited to give you an overview about what is supposed to happen:

 ![image](/assets/images/20220115-overview.png)